How do you match up?

 How do you provide relevant benchmarking while keeping the research active and providing the flexibility for an organization to shape their engagement tools for their business model and their strategies?
 By creating simple standardized metrics and making them widely available to everybody. iPerceptions has built the largest data base of websites measuring Task Completion and Overall Experience ratings in the online VoC space.
 This provides the broadest breadth of sites to compare yourself to, while allowing companies to use the rest of their survey real estate to focus on the specifics of their individual business.

 iPerceptions owns the greatest database of sites giving you the flexibility to compare yourself, set targets, and monitor what the overall landscape is doing.
-We believe this is the most relevant use of benchmarking data and are building our service accordingly.
-We will pursue growing the base, building new segments (please, feel free to suggest!) and adding new standardized metrics to make sure you have an active and ongoing pulse of the landscape from which to add context to your results.
+We believe this is the most relevant use of benchmarking data and we are building our service accordingly.
+We will pursue growing the base, building new segments and adding new standardized metrics to make sure you have an active and ongoing pulse of the landscape from which to add context to your results.

 Comparative vs. Competitive benchmarking

-At iPerceptions we provide the largest comparative database for the industry to use.
+At iPerceptions, we provide the largest comparative database for the industry to use.
 We do not expose individual client names – our goal is to encourage broad participation to provide the best representation out there.
 A direct client to client comparison may be needed in some situations and this is where panel providers will specialize.
-By leveraging panels they can provide rigorous methodological standardization, expose individual results, and make sure they have appropriate coverage of the market.
-It must be understood that by using panel they tend to measure the results of strategy after the fact and not measure situations where visitor interactions are occurring and perceptions are being formulated.
-They do give a longer term perspective that is interesting to look across broad intervals (yearly, bi-yearly).
+It must be understood that by using panel they tend to measure the results of strategy after the fact and do not measure situations where visitor interactions are occurring and perceptions are being formulated.
 Beware benchmarks that mix methods from both panel and intercept methods, as these methods do not generate the same results and the blending of sampling methodologies negates the structure but still constrains flexibility.